gurafu-docs/open-weather-map-types/README.md

 # Open Weather Map GraphQL Proxy

-This package is a type package contains Typescript, JSDoc, and GraphQL schema definitions for the Open Weather Map GraphQL Proxy.
+This package contains Typescript, JSDoc, and GraphQL schema definitions for the Open Weather Map GraphQL Proxy.

 The GraphQL endpoint will be released on `1st March 2025`.